bezosonfleek/Network-Scripts/README.md

 2. nmap.sh -  does an nmap scan of the IPs in the output of ipsweep.sh

 3. logrotate - for UNIX system, to automate log roation.

+4. backup.ps1 - backing up windows files to an external drive.